hostjane/hostjane.github.io/_pages/getting-started.md

 3. Choose a reason and number of days you will be away - up to 25 days at a time.

-Take a break mode will automatically deactivate after the number of days you set.
+<span class="yellow">Take a break mode will automatically deactivate after the number of days you set.</span>

 All your listings will be paused when take a break mode ends.
 You will need to manually resume each listing one by one.